Interview taken with Ambika P.

 advantage over other minorities in the USA?

-I find that most recent immigrants in the US US USA
+I find that most recent immigrants in the US do well financially

 How do you rate the quality of